 Whitefish.
-Mid-afternoon we’ll meet up with the tour leaders and fellow group members for our first map meeting, our first dinner together, and our first night of camping under the big skies of Montana.
+Midafternoon, we’ll meet up with the tour leaders and fellow group members for our first map meeting, our first dinner together, and our first night of camping under the big sky of Montana.
 If time permits before the tour begins, or after it’s over, when you’ll be in even better shape, you may want to tackle the glorious Going-to-the-Sun Road in nearby Glacier National Park, an iconic American ride.
-Also nearby: Whitefish Mountain Resort, a popular resort destination and home to some super fun mountain-bike trails.
+Also nearby: Whitefish Mountain Resort, a popular resort destination and home to some super-fun mountain bike trails.

 Bigfork to Condon, 62 miles.
 Today we leave the agrarian countryside behind and ascend what the Great Divide is known for: mountains!
 Riding from Bigfork to Condon, most of the day will be spent on Forest Service dirt roads, with plenty of climbing and descending.
 The first climb, at six miles, is the longest, but it is followed by an unforgettable downhill.
 Our path follows a series of rolling, primitive dirt roads squeezed between the base of the stunning Mission Mountains and State Highway 83.
 We’ll enjoy some fantastic views of the Swan Range to the east before reaching our overnight camping destination.

 Lincoln to the Continental Divide and back, 35 miles.
 Today’s ride will take us up to the Continental Divide via Poorman Creek at 6,376-foot Stemple Pass.
 After enjoying the incredible views and the accomplishment of the climb, we’ll complete a clockwise loop and descend back to Lincoln along the South Fork of Poorman Creek before rejoining the main Poorman Creek Road.
 Our Whitefish-bound shuttle will depart at 2 p.m. from Lincoln, arriving at our point of origin at approximately 6 p.m.
-Take our word for it: This 250-mile sampler of the world’s longest off-pavement cycling route will leave you craving more — and, since you’ll have bagged only about 10 percent of it, there’s lots more to be ridden!
+Take our word for it: this 250-mile sampler of the world’s longest off-pavement cycling route will leave you craving more.
+And, since you've bagged only ten percent of it, there’s much more to be ridden!

 2008 Tour Participant